 BSW/MSW/Practicum Program Director.
 The BSW/MSW/Practicum Program Director will either suggest an alternative solution to the instructor or schedule a meeting with the student to discuss the concern.
 In cases where an alternative solution is proposed, the instructor will communicate with the BSW/MSW/Practicum Program Director about the outcome and, if the suggestion did not resolve the concern, the Program Director will schedule a meeting with the student.
 The instructor is welcome to attend the meeting between the student and the BSW/MSW/Practicum Program Director.
 It is the BSW/MSW/Practicum Program Director's responsibility to document the concern and inform the student that meeting or alternative solution is considered Step 2 in the process and develop an action plan.
 The details about the meeting with the student and the proposed action plan for resolving the concern will be documented.
-The BSW/MSW/Practicum Program Director (5) business days of the meeting with the student.
+The BSW/MSW/Practicum Program Director will provide an updated plan/outcome via email to the instructor and the student within five (5) business days of the meeting with the student.